CytopiaTeam/Cytopia/README.md

 #### Build instructions

+Some of our resources are stored in a git submodule.
+There's also an submodule with extern libraries for windows to ease building.
-To build the TileData editor, you will need a qt installation for your build environment.
+We recommend to add the `--recursive` parameter during git clone or init To build the TileData editor, you will need a qt installation for your build environment.

+For already cloned repositories, use to get the submodules.
+`git submodule update --init --recursive`

 On Windows, download and install the qt installer and select the appropriate environment during installation (e.g. mscv and set the environment variable Qt5_DIR to your installation directory.